 If a child is in ASC or Prep, or is attending an after-school club, an authorised person should collect them.
 Their departure will be recorded.
-In Junior House children are collected from the Den if in ASC or directly from the member of staff responsible for the club.
+In Junior House children are collected from the Den or Nursery Wrens (for Foundation Stage Pupils) if in ASC or directly from the member of staff responsible for the club.
 At Upper School, children are collected from Prep via the main entrance or directly from the member of staff responsible for the club.
-Any child who is not collected from a club, will be placed in ASC or Prep - parents will be contacted to inform them that the child is at school and has not been collected.
+Any child who is not collected from a club, will be placed in ASC or Prep - parents will be contacted to inform them that the child is at school and has not been collected by 5:55pm.